filesender/filesender/docs/v3.0/install/index.md

 chgrp www-data config/config.php
 ```

-If you are using NFS for your storage then please take note of the following:
+If you are using NFS for your storage then please take note of the following.
+Otherwise skip
+to the next title section.

 * **NOTE**: If you use NFS storage for user files on RedHat/CentOS,
             mount it with the following option: